 7. Get a drip pan: Place a tray under the tank as a stopgap until you can work a more elegant repair.

 Water running down the toilet tank isn’t really a leak, but it’s still a nuisance.
-To troubleshoot a leaking toilet, read our blog post on that topic.
+To troubleshoot a leaking toilet, read our blog post.

 Hire an Experienced Vancouver Toilet Repair Plumber

 At Simpson Plumbing, we repair all kinds of toilets with all kinds of problems.
 Searching for an experienced professional plumber in Vancouver WA and beyond?
 Give us a call at (360) 834-5311.
 We’ll find a way to fix your toilet!